Community Mentorship Program

 Along with Organization Team

-, I now present the seventh cycle of the Community Mentorship Program (last cycle announcement can be found here
+, I now present the sixth cycle of the Community Mentorship Program (last cycle announcement can be found here

 What is this Program?

-- This program is intended for aspiring mappers of all game modes.
+- This program is intended for aspiring mappers of osu!, osu!catch and osu!taiko only.

 - This program operates on a 10+2 week cycle basis (10 weeks for the program, final 2 weeks buffer time).
 During this timespan a mentor is bound to a mentee.
 The buffer time is used for reorganisation, reflection and simply taking a break.